 Table 52-703 shall govern the use of this zoning district, including permitted, prohibited, special uses, and conditional uses.
+Shipping containers are not permitted in Residential Zoning Districts.

 The following uses shall be permitted, if approved by the Mayor and City Council, as provided in 52-406 of this ordinance: